Breadcrumbs

 sharingCaseProperties

-In this area of the document configuration, you can influence the behavior of documents when they are released or shared.
+In this area of document configuration, you can influence the behaviour of documents when they are released or in a shared state.
 The following attributes are available.

 Attribute